EmoryMLIP/emory-reu-ret-website/content/projects/2021-cardio/index.md

 ![mainImage](img/cardio1.jpeg "Heart")

 ### Project Overview:
 Imaging has been revolutionizing medical research and clinical practices for decades.
 One of the components of medical image processing is “segmentation” which has a wide range of applications.
 Segmentation is the image processing step to identify a region of interest (an artery, a bone, etc.) in an image.
-There is not a typical segmentation method that works equally and automatically for all segmentation tasks.
-We focus on medical images, specifically coronaries based on Optical coherence tomography (OCT).
-OCT image segmentation is initiated on retinal OCT to localize the intra-retinal boundaries.
-The broader impact of OCT segmentation in clinical applications offers a tool for greater evaluations of layers and boundaries to allow for better diagnosis and treatment (Lucid, Heartlfow companies that reconstruct the coronaries arteries-this is the effect of segmentation).
+We focused on medical images, specifically coronaries based on Optical coherence tomography (OCT).
+The broader impact of OCT segmentation in clinical applications offers a tool for greater evaluations of layers and boundaries to allow for better diagnosis and treatment.
 Using OCT images provided by the Emory School of Medicine, we analyzed two segmentation approaches: the Level-Set Method and Machine Learning based on CNN (Convolutional Neural Networks).
-Our project aimed at segmenting coronaries based on the OCT images using these two methods.
-We were able to compare the results of deterministic image-segmentation methods vs deep learning ones.
 <!--Image-->
 ![mainImage](img/Picture1.png "Picture1")